Tag Archives: Culture

 Busing made my life plummet from bad to worse.
 I attended Miami Shores Middle School, a predominantly white school where kids commonly called Hispanics “spics.”

-Because I was Puerto Rican descent, I was the target of their taunting.
+Because I was of Puerto Rican descent, I was the target of their taunting.
 “You spic English?” they scoffed, using their favorite line.
 They even gave me grief about my naturally full-sized lips (something others now pay money to have done).

 “Grandma, this isn’t what the girls wear nowadays!”
 I groaned.